 Length of Preceptorship

-The preceptorship will be offered in 12-week modules, and applicants can take up to four modules.
+The preceptorship will be offered in 12-week modules, and applicants can take up to four modules at the discretion of the Director.
 This means that a preceptorship can last from three months to 12 months but cannot be longer.
 The course is full time, and outside activities that interfere with the program are not permitted.
+If accepted into the program, the tuition fee for each module is $4,800.

 Status of Preceptors